Ministries in Our Parish

 This ministry is active throughout the entire Mass.
-The Welcoming ministers are asked to arrive at least 15 minutes before Mass begins and their main task is to greet and assist parishioners and visitors as they enter church and to bid them farewell as they leave after Mass.
-They also hand out the hymnals and bulletins, help people find seating, arrange the collection and offertory gifts, and guide parishioners during Communion.
+The Welcoming ministers are asked to arrive at least 15 minutes before Mass begins; their main task is to greet and assist parishioners and visitors as they enter church and to bid them farewell as they leave after Mass.
+Among other duties, the ministers hand out the hymnals and bulletins, help people find seats, arrange the collection and offertory gifts, and guide parishioners during Communion.
 While the diocese's 3G requirements are in place for attending weekend Mass, Welcoming ministers also check coronavirus vaccination, recovery or negative-test documentation.

 The Ministry of the Word

-Ministers of the Word, commonly referred to as Readers or Lectors, assume the task of reading the assigned scriptures of the day at Mass, as well as the Prayers of the Faithful.
+Ministers of the Word, commonly referred to as Readers, assume the task of reading the assigned scriptures of the day at Mass, as well as the Prayers of the Faithful.

 The Church’s mandate for this ministry is articulated in the General Instruction of the Roman Missal by the following two extracts:

-"When the Sacred Scriptures are read in the Church, God himself speaks to his people."
+‘’When the Sacred Scriptures are read in the Church, God himself speaks to his people…’’ (GIRM #29).

-Also, noted for those doing the readings at Mass, is that they must be truly suited to carrying out this function and carefully prepared, so that by hearing the readings from the sacred texts, the faithful may conceive in their hearts a sweet and living affection for Sacred Scripture.
+Also noted for those doing the readings at Mass is that they must be ‘’truly suited to carrying out this function and carefully prepared, so that by hearing the readings from the sacred texts, the faithful may conceive in their hearts a sweet and living affection for Sacred Scripture’’ (GIRM #101).

 The Ministry of Communion

-If you would like further information or are interested in joining either the Saturday or Sunday choir, please contact the respective Music Director; details are available on the "Who's Who" page.
+If you would like further information on joining one or more of the choirs, please contact the respective Music Director; details are available on the "Who's Who" page.

 The Hospitality Ministry

-Every weekend, a dedicated team of volunteers prepares the parish hall, sets up the coffee social, and afterwards cleans up and returns the hall to its original condition by washing cups and plates, wiping down tables, and sweeping and mopping the floors.
-This labor-intensive service means arriving early and staying after all others have gone home in order to accomplish this.
+Under normal circumstances, every Sunday a dedicated team of volunteers prepares the Holy Cross parish hall, sets up the coffee social, and afterwards cleans up and returns the hall to its original condition by washing cups and plates, wiping down tables, and sweeping and mopping the floors.
+This labor-intensive service means arriving early and staying after other parishioners have gone home in order to accomplish these duties.

-There is always a need for new volunteers so that no one is called upon to serve more than once a month.
+There is always a need for new volunteers so that no one will be called on to serve more than once a month.
 All that is required to become a member of this ministry is a desire to serve and a willingness to work as part of a team.